-The service is for children aged between 5 and 16 years who live in Kensington & Chelsea and Hammersmith & Fulham.
+The service is for children aged between 5 and 16 years who live in Kensington & Chelsea, Hammersmith & Fulham and South East Brent.
 For two hours each week, children may do one or more activities with their mentor: visiting parks, libraries and museums, doing homework, playing games and sport, enjoying arts and crafts, reading or just having a chat.
 Children have an equal voice in deciding how they wish to spend their time.

 Family Friends’ services are initiated only with the consent of the child and their family.
 The most important criteria for receiving Family Friends’ support is that the child is keen to make changes and engage with a mentor.